hep-gc/cloudscheduler/web_tests/README.md

 Difficult to read - also written in JavaScript, does not have a python option.

-Executes the sample tests in roughly thirteen seconds.
+Executes the sample tests in roughly sixteen seconds.